VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Experiments

 \subsubsection{Architecture Agnostic Generalization}

-Since the VL-NMS model is agnostic to the second stage network, it can be easily integrated into any referent grounding architectures.
-To evaluate the effectiveness and generalizability of VL-NMS in boosting the grounding performance of different backbones, we incorporate VL-NMS into three state-of-the-art two-stage grounding methods: \textbf{MAttNet}~\cite{yu2018mattnet} , \textbf{NMTree}~\cite{liu2019learning}, and \textbf{CM-A-E}~\cite{liu2019improving}.
+Since the VL-NMS model is agnostic to the second stage network, it can be easily integrated into any referent grounding architecture.
+To evaluate the effectiveness and generalizability of VL-NMS in boosting the performance of different backbones, we incorporated VL-NMS into three state-of-the-art two-stage grounding methods: \textbf{MAttNet}~\cite{yu2018mattnet} , \textbf{NMTree}~\cite{liu2019learning}, and \textbf{CM-A-E}~\cite{liu2019improving}.
 All results are reported in Table~\ref{tab:model-agnostic}.
-From Table~\ref{tab:model-agnostic}, we can observe that both variants of VL-NMS can consistently improve the grounding performance of all three backbones on both REC and RES.
-The improvement is more significant on the testB set (\eg, 4.72\% and 3.23\% absolute performance gains for CM-A-E in REC and RES), which meets our expectation, \ie, the improvements of the recall of critical objects at the first stage have a strong positive correlation with the improvements of grounding performance at the second stage.
-Comparing between the two variants of VL-NMS, in most of cases, VL-NMS B achieves better grounding performance.
-We argue that this performance difference may come from the imbalanced nature of positive and negative samples in each ranking level during the training of VL-NMS R.
+From Table~\ref{tab:model-agnostic}, we can observe that all variants of VL-NMS can consistently improve the grounding performance of three backbones on both REC and RES.
+The improvement is more significant on the testB set (\eg, 5.32\% and 5.23\% absolute performance gains for CM-A-E in REC and RES), which meets our expectation, \ie, the improvements in the recall of critical objects at the first stage have a strong positive correlation with the improvements of grounding performance at the second stage.
+Comparing the two variants of VL-NMS, in most of the cases, VL-NMS$_{\text{Trans}}$ achieves better grounding performance.